 Well, he surprised us and delivered what he promised.

-I took a bunch of video clips from his presentation and will put up a blog post on it very soon.
+I took a bunch of video clips from his presentation and will post a blog on it very soon.

 Some very cool ones he went through.